REZ3X/tasis_admin_main/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Project Structure

+- `app/` - Contains the main application components and pages.
+- `public/` - Static assets such as images, fonts, etc.
+- `styles/` - Global styles and CSS modules.
+- `components/` - Reusable UI components.
+- `contexts/` - Context providers for global state management.

+## Available Scripts

+In the project directory, you can run:

+### `npm run dev`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+### `npm run start`

+Starts the production build.

 ## Learn More